 Warm water is needed to help activate the yeast, so please DO NOT use cold water!

-Place the dough into another bowl and cover it with a clean kitchen towel.
-Allow the dough to rest for 40-50 minutes or until it has doubled in size.
+Shape the dough into a ball and put it back in the bowl.
+Cover it with a clean kitchen towel and let it rest for 40-50 minutes, or until it doubles in size.

 You can also serve it along with some dips like aci ezme (Turkish style salsa), sun dried tomato sauce or haydari sauce and with salads like piyaz or shepherd salad.

-Reheating lavash is incredibly quick and easy to do.
+Reheating lavas bread is incredibly quick and easy to do.
 The best method to use is to simply reheat it in a non-stick pan.
 You may want to spray it lightly with some water to help soften it again, especially if it has already dried out.

 Another method that works, but not as well as the pan one, is to reheat a few in a hot oven.
 This method works better if you want to reheat a few pieces, but requires constant rotating or turning to ensure each piece heats thoroughly.

-Lavash dries out extremely quickly because it is so thin.
+Turkish Lavash dries out quickly because it is thin.
 This is why it is important to constantly keep your raw dough and cooked pieces covered with a kitchen towel.

 When storing, it is also very important to keep them covered.
-Stack the sheets together and cover them with a kitchen towel.
+Stack the lavash breads together and cover them with a kitchen towel.
 Wrap the whole covered stack in plastic wrap.
 This will help keep them soft for 2-3 days.

 Before freezing or wrapping your breads, make sure they have completely cooled!
 Place the pieces in resealable airtight bags and before sealing, make sure to remove as much air as possible.
 Place them in the freezer where they won’t get damaged or squashed.